Aquaman and the Lost Kingdom: Filming

 Principal photography began on June 28, 2021, using five stages and the backlot at Warner Bros.
 Studios Leavesden in Watford, England, alongside an external water tank.
 Filming used the working title Necrus, referring to the lost underwater kingdom of Necrus, which is featured in the film.
 Necrus, also known as "the Black City", debuted in Aquaman #30 (1966) as an unstable underwater city rivaling Atlantis that cannot be in the same location twice and originated from an alien satellite.
 Wan said it was fun designing the lost kingdom of Necrus, detailing it as a society with various vehicles and weapons, such as the individually operated machines called the Octobots that move in-and-out of water which Orm encounters.
 The kingdom's retrofuturistic design was inspired by the art depictions in the Silver Age Aquaman comics from the 1950s and '60s, but with a modern spin.
-Wan felt Antarctica and its landscape were familiar, yet largely unvisited by much of the world, which allowed him to explore a heightened version of it in the lost kingdom.
+Wan felt that Antarctica and its landscape were familiar, yet largely unvisited by much of the world, which allowed him to explore a heightened version of it in the lost kingdom.
 For the lost kingdom, the creatives incorporated ancient Atlantean technology—more advanced than typical human technology—into Black Manta's crew's uniforms and weapons, his colossal submarine, and the Octobots.

 Many of the crew members returned from the first film, including Don Burgess as the cinematographer and Bill Brzeski as production designer, with the latter serving alongside Sahby Mehalla.
 The special effects and visual effects crew invented new technology and VFX rigs for the underwater scenes in the film so it would be easier for the actors to shoot their scenes, with 100 cameras capturing the performances and action scenes, which was then applied to 3D versions of the actors.
-This new setup came after Wan found the rigging system used for the first film to be complex, and because its equipment caused physical pain for the actors.
+This new setup was devised after Wan found the rigging system used for the first film to be complex, and because its equipment caused physical pain for the actors.
 Wan believed the new setup was more versatile and safe.
 Wan said the creatives wanted the sequel to provide a more immersive and exciting experience for audiences while expanding the story and characters, and explained that the depiction of Atlantis in the film was expanded upon from the first film by providing the city depths, residential areas, and an area inspired by Times Square, while also exploring some of its politics.
 Atlantis was also given more color and vibrancy.
 Safran felt the different look and feel of Atlantis was still anchored in what audiences liked from the first film, while still feeling fresh and new, highlighting Wan's ability to capture the fantasy and colors of the new worlds being explored.
 To create the various underwater worlds and creatures, Wan and the creatives transitioned away from the blue screen method used on the first film, and instead used the new Eyeline Studio technology, which saw the actors in circular booths surrounded by 136 cameras, which producer Rob Cowan said changed the creative and practical methods of shooting the film.